howdyai/botkit/packages/docs/reference/facebook.md

 <a name="FacebookAdapter"></a>
 ## FacebookAdapter
-Connect [Botkit](https://github.com/howdyai/botkit) or [BotBuilder](https://github.com/microsoft/botbuilder-js) to Facebook Messenger.
+Connect [Botkit](https://www.npmjs.com/package/botkit) or [BotBuilder](https://www.npmjs.com/package/botbuilder) to Facebook Messenger.

 The Facebook Adapter can be used in 2 modes: bound to a single Facebook page, or in multi-tenancy mode able to serve multiple pages..
 [Read here for more information](#constructor-new-facebookadapter).

 ### constructor new FacebookAdapter()
-Create a FacebookAdapter to handle messages from Facebook.
+Create an adapter to handle incoming messages from Facebook and translate them into a standard format for processing by your bot.

-To create an app bound to a single page, pass in `access_token`.
+To create an app bound to a single Facebook page, include that page's `access_token` in the options.

-To create an app that can be bound to multiple pages, pass in `getAccessTokenForPage` function in the form `async (pageId) => page_access_token`
+To create an app that can be bound to multiple pages, include `getAccessTokenForPage` - a function in the form `async (pageId) => page_access_token`

 To use with Botkit:
 ```javascript